tommybazar/TBRaymarcherPlugin/Readme.md

 All properties that are exposed to blueprints are under `Raymarch Volume` category in the ARaymarchVolume actor.
 All are editable in the Actor properties, but unless otherwise specified, they can not be directly set from blueprints (`BlueprintReadOnly`).
 Many can be set by blueprints during runtime indirectly by calling the functions described in the next sub-section.

-`MHDAsset` - change this to make the volume display a completely different MHD Asset.
+`VolumeAsset` - change this to make the volume display a completely different Volume Asset.

 `Lit Raymarch Material Base` - Change this to assign a different base material for lit raymarching